-The Francophonie Cultural Festival features four weeks of concerts, theatrical performances, films, culinary tastings, literary salons, children’s workshops, and more in Washington DC.
+Throughout March, the Francophonie Cultural Festival features four weeks of concerts, theatrical performances, films, culinary tastings, literary salons, children’s workshops, and more in Washington, D.C.
 The nation’s capital will resonate with the vibrant sounds, sights, and tastes of the French-speaking in the largest Francophone festival in the world.

-- Smithsonian African Art Museum - 950 Independence Avenue, SW Washington, DC
+- Smithsonian National Museum of African Art: 950 Independence Avenue, SW Washington, D.C.

-- AFI Silver Theater and Cultural Center - 8633 Colesville Road, Silver Spring, MD
+- AFI Silver Theatre and Cultural Center: 8633 Colesville Road, Silver Spring, Maryland

-- Hillyer Art Space - 9 Hillyer Ct NW, Washington, DC
+- Hillyer Art Space: 9 Hillyer Court NW, Washington, D.C.

-- Various Embassies: Côte d’Ivoire, Luxembourg, Switzerland, France, Lithuania and the Residence of the Gabonese Embassy
+- Various Embassies: Côte d’Ivoire, Luxembourg, Switzerland, France, Lithuania, and the Residence of the Gabonese

 The International Organization of La Francophonie represents one of the largest linguistic zones in the world.
-Its members share more than just a common language; they also share the humanist values promoted by the French language.
-Created in 1970, the organization’s mission is to embody the active solidarity among its 75 member states and governments (56 members and 19 observers), which together represent more than one-third of the United Nations’ member states and account for a population of more than 890 million people, including 220 million French speakers.
+Its members share more than just a common language, they also share the humanist values promoted by the French language.
+Created in 1970, the organization’s mission is to embody the active solidarity among its 75-plus member states and governments, which together represent more than one-third of the United Nations’ member states and account for a population of more than 890 million people, including 220 million French speakers.